Updated for the new 2023-2027 Study Design!

 - Incorporate pertinent quotations from both forms of text to substantiate and support your ideas and key points.

-Most importantly is to share your original interpretation of what meaning and significance you can extract from the text, and how you believe it changes once the form alters.
+Most importantly, share your original interpretation of what meaning and significance you can extract from the text, and how you believe it changes once the form alters.

 Also ask yourself these questions: